|Vouchers shift the balance of power to|

 Retired teacher Claudia Swisher, apparently believing hostility to be the best fundraising posture, instructs policymakers: "Fund us.
 Support us.
 Or STF (flip) U."

-Mid-Del history teacher Aaron Baker helpfully informs us that "public schools are the sh*t!"
+Mid-Del middle-school teacher Aaron Baker helpfully informs us that "public schools are the sh*t!" and celebrates the "strength to kick a**."

 As we approach 2017, the taxpaying parents of 100,000 Oklahoma students, despite being compelled to pay for public education, have in effect said to public school officials: "Your product is sufficiently unattractive to us that you can't even give it away."
 Moreover, Oklahoma has enacted a private-school voucher program and a tax-credit scholarship program.
 And as we move ever closer to Rod Paige's vision of universal school choice—by expanding our current programs, enacting ESAs, providing for individual tax credits, and more—I suspect the vindictive resentment will grow.